credwood/SparseCodingGPT/readme.md

 This is a reimplementation of [this](https://github.com/zeyuyun1/TransformerVis/blob/main/readme.md) project based on the paper [Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors](https://arxiv.org/pdf/2103.15949.pdf) by by Zeyu Yun*, Yubei Chen*, Bruno A Olshausen, and Yann LeCun.

+# Updates

+8/17: training for mid-layer resiudal stream (post attention and attention layer norm, just before MLP layer) added. module unstable; testing and debugging is in progress.

  # Set up

 You must specify which cupy version to install based on your your cuda version.
 To get this information, run: